 A naturally occurring preservative and antioxidant.

-Cranberries offer a host of nutrients including Vitamin C, dietary fibre, and manganese.
-Cranberries also contain tannins that help prevent harmful bacteria from thriving in the urinary tract.
+Cranberries offer a host of nutrients including Vitamin C, dietary fiber and manganese.

 A good substitute for butter or lard, providing a nice bacon flavor.

 Dried cabbage is rich in fibre, abundant in Vitamin C plus a variety of minerals, and a source of antioxidants.

 Dried carrots, like their fresh counterparts, are rich in antioxidants and provide an excellent source of beta-carotene and carotenoids.

 An excellent source of Vitamin C, fiber and potassium.

 Produced by processing cheese through various drying mechanisms into a fine powder, cheddar cheese is extremely palatable and is also a good source of calcium.